maksimu/ksm-katacoda-scenarios/terraform/step1.md

 Installing Terraform

-Wait for the Terraform to be ready
+Wait for the Terraform to be installed

 `mkdir -p ~/.terraform.d/plugins/github.com/keeper/keeper`{{execute}}